bernadettemaurice-oss/visualisingscoreusingfft/README.md

 # visualisingscoreusingfft
 > This project uses a Fast Fourier Transform (FFT) to visualise the frequency and amplitude of an imported SoundFile.
 The SoundFile is the piece 'Mia and Sebastian's Theme' from the 2016 film La La Land being played on piano.
 This project was adapted from Noah Hradek on [ Medium ](https://medium.com/@noahhradek/making-a-frequency-visualizer-in-processing-e3750c699a7b).
+This is in the repository in the folder reference_code.

 ## Table of Contents
 * [General Info](#general-information)